Propeller shaft or Drive shaft or Prop shaft or Cardan shaft

 The propeller shaft connects the transmission shaft to the pinion shaft at the wheel axle.
-The propeller shaft is also called driveline shaft or drive shaft.
+The propeller shaft is also called the driveline shaft or drive shaft.

-The propeller shaft carries the power from the engine, clutch and transmission unit to the driving wheels of the vehicle, through the final drive and differential unit.
+The propeller shaft carries the power from the engine, clutch, and transmission unit to the driving wheels of the vehicle, through the final drive and differential unit.

 Functions of the propeller shaft

 In most automotive vehicles, the engine is located at the front and the rear wheels of the vehicle are being driven.
 This arrangement stipulates a longer propeller shaft to be used.
 In some arrangements, two or three propeller shafts are used to make up the length.

 In cars, the engine is located in the front, and the vehicle’s front wheels are driven.
 In some cars, the engine is located in the back, and the rear wheels drive.
 To accomplish this, each wheel is driven by a miniature propeller shaft.